 Area introduction area guide

-In the Edo period, the central area, which was reclaimed as a castle town in Edo, was largely occupied by Samurai residence (the residence of Daimyo, Hagimoto, and family members) and temples and shrines.
+In the Edo period, the central area, which was reclaimed as a castle town in Edo, was largely occupied by Samurai residence (the residence of daimyo, hatamoto and gokenin) and temples and shrines.

-In the commercial area centered on Nihonbashi, there were many towns where many townspeople lived.
+In the commercial area centered on Nihonbashi, there was a town area where many townspeople lived.

 After the Meiji Restoration, the city of Tokyo, which was under the control of the former town magistrate, was divided into 50 wards, and land readjustment was carried out.

-Around 1872 (1872), a town was born with an independent new town name on the former samurai area, and the merger and renaming of the old town progressed.
+Around 1872 (1872), the town was born with a new town name independent of the former samurai area, and the merger and renaming of the old town progressed.

-In 1878 (1878), the 15 wards of Tokyo were established by the enactment of the county ward, municipal organization law, and Nihonbashi ward and Kyobashi ward, the predecessors of Chuo-ku, were established.
+In 1878, the 15 wards of Tokyo were established by the enactment of the Towns and Towns and Towns and Towns, the predecessors of Chuo-ku, Nihonbashi and Kyobashi wards, were established.

-After that, there were divisions and street names associated with the Great Kanto Earthquake and reconstruction projects, and street names changed in Chuo-ku, which was born in 1947 (1947) after the end of the war.
+After that, there were the reorganization of parcels and town names associated with the Great Kanto Earthquake and reconstruction projects, and the change of town names in Chuo-ku, which was born in 1947 (1947) after the end of the war.

-By rearranging the street names in the ward, which were implemented sequentially based on the Housing Indication Law of 1962 (1962), the town layout and street names, block codes, house numbers, etc. have come to be displayed again.
+By the town name arrangement in the ward, which was implemented sequentially based on the House Labeling Act of 1962 (1962), the town split and the town name, block code, house number, etc. have been expressed again.

-Click the place name to jump to the details page.
-Area map
+Click on the place name to jump to the details page Area map

 [Main tourist attractions]